kyle-williams-1/bsonic/README.md

 ### Case Sensitivity & Search Behavior

-Bsonic handles case sensitivity differently based on the query type:
+Bsonic handles case sensitivity and multi-word behavior based on the query type:

-- **Free text searches** (no regex or wildcards): Case-insensitive by default
+- **Free text searches** (no regex or wildcards):
+  - Case-insensitive by default
+  - Multiple unquoted words are ORed together (e.g., `john doe` matches documents where any default field contains "john" OR "doe")
+  - Quoted phrases are treated as single terms (e.g., `"john doe"` matches the exact phrase)
+- **Mixed queries** (field:value followed by free text without explicit AND/OR):
+  - Default to OR behavior (e.g., `name:john admin` becomes `name:john OR role:admin`)
+  - Use explicit AND/OR operators to override (e.g., `name:john AND admin` for AND behavior)
 - **Wildcard patterns** (`*`, `?`): Case-sensitive
 - **Regex patterns** (between `/` delimiters): Case-sensitive, with start (`^`) and end (`$`) anchors automatically added